yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

 was initially detected and picked as a cylinder and looking for a cylinder when the cup was initially detected and picked as a circle.

-So we have already created and saved 2 Pick-it setup files and 4 Pick-it product files through the Pick-it interface.
+So we have already created and saved 2 Pickit setup files and 4 Pickit product files through the Pickit interface.

 Two setup files
 ^^^^^^^^^^^^^^^